akirayu101/samwize.github.com/source/_posts/2012-10-03-sentestingkit-does-not-support-wait-for-blocks.markdown

 }
 ```

-But if you mind, there are other testing frameworks that support asynchrounous testing.
+But if you mind, there are lots of [other testing frameworks](http://stackoverflow.com/questions/4114083/ios-tests-specs-tdd-bdd-and-integration-acceptance-testing), eg [GHUnit](https://github.com/gabriel/gh-unit) supports asynchronous testing.